Term of Service: 2000 - 2018

 Gen. J.R.
 "Jack" Dailey, a retired U.S. Marine Corps four star general and pilot, assumed the duties of director of the Smithsonian's National Air and Space Museum in January 2000.

-Since assuming his position, Dailey has led efforts to expand the size and scope of the museum and increase public outreach.
+After assuming his position, Dailey led efforts to expand the size and scope of the museum and increase public outreach.
 In 2003, in conjunction with the Centennial of Flight, the museum opened a second building, the Steven F. Udvar-Hazy Center in Chantilly, Va.
 More than 300 aircraft and space artifacts are housed in its two hangars: the Boeing Aviation Hangar and James S. McDonnell Space Hangar.
 In 2011, construction was completed on the center's second and final component, a section devoted to preservation and restoration of the museum's collection.

-Eight major exhibitions have opened in the museum's original building with Dailey at the helm.
+Eight major exhibitions opened in the museum's original building with Dailey at the helm.
 In support of the Smithsonian's strategic planning efforts, the museum has expanded its public-program, Web and distance-learning activities.

 Dailey came to the museum from the National Aeronautics and Space Administration, where he had been the associate deputy administrator (1992–1999) since retiring from the U.S. Marine Corps.
 At NASA, he led the agency's internal operations.